mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 ### How to use - Multiple examples

 Sometimes more than a single example are desirable for an API.
 In this case you can use `IMultipleExamplesProvider<T>` rather than `IExamplesProvider<T>` to return multiple examples.
 The example provider class is still located in the same way (automatic or manual annotation), but the `GetExamples()` call returns an enumerated list of examples along with their name and optional summary.
 To reduce boilerplate, it is recommended to use `yield return` for each example value.
 Every returned `SwaggerExample<T>` should have different value of `Name` property.

+> [!NOTE]
+> Multiple examples are not supported in with OpenApiVersion = Microsoft.OpenApi.OpenApiSpecVersion.OpenApi2_0.

 ```csharp
 public class DeliveryOptionsSearchModelExample : IMultipleExamplesProvider<DeliveryOptionsSearchModel>